mpc-sdk/framework/README.md

 #### Web Client

-To test the web client using webassembly, first start a test server:
+To test the web client using webassembly, first start a test server (port 8008):

 ```
-cargo run -- server -b 127.0.0.1:8008 tests/config.toml
+cargo make test-server
 ```

 Now you can run the webassembly tests: